Evan Longoria Player Props: Diamondbacks vs. Pirates

 Evan Longoria At The Plate

-- Longoria has driven home a run in 16 games this year (35.6%), including more than one RBI in 8.9% of his games and producing three or more of his team's runs on one occasion..
+- Longoria has had an RBI in 16 games this year (34.8%), including four multi-RBI outings (8.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.